This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 Rate the level of disturbance from strange or surreal experiences of feeling detached from yourself or disconnected from the reality of the world around you?

-Auditory hypersensitivity is a condition which causes significantly above-normal emotional and physical reactions to the sensory stimulation caused by sound.
+Auditory hypersensitivity is a condition which triggers significantly heightened emotional and physical reactions to the sensory stimulation caused by sound.
 Normal environmental noises can seem uncomfortably loud, penetrating, painful, or frightening.
 If a sound is linked to a traumatic memory it can lead to a surge in anxiety and stress and emotions such as disgust, irritation, anger or rage.
 It may also trigger a flashback.

 Hyperacusis causes the sufferer to experience everyday sounds as seeming much louder than they should, leading to pain and discomfort, for exampleMisophonia is a disproportionate emotional reaction to certain everyday sounds that should be relatively easy to filter out and is often triggered byLigyrophobia is a fear of devices and activities that can suddenly emit loud sounds, such as speakers or fireworks.
 Certain occasions, such as parades and carnivals, that are accompanied by very loud instruments can lead to agoraphobia, a fear and avoidance of places or situations that might cause panic and feelings of being trapped or helpless.